 H pylori should be eradicated in patients with PUD.Evidence 3Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 High Quality of Evidence (high confidence that we know true effects of intervention).
 High Quality of Evidence despite heterogeneity, which was due to magnitude and not the direction of effect.
 Ford AC, Delaney BC, Forman D, Moayyedi P. Eradication therapy for peptic ulcer disease in Helicobacter pylori positive patients.
 Cochrane Database Syst Rev. 2006 Apr 19;(2):CD003840.
 Review.
 Update in: Cochrane Database Syst Rev. 2016;4:CD003840.
 PubMed PMID: 16625592.

-1. In regions where >15%-20% of H pylori strains are resistant to clarithromycin, the preferred regimen is the bismuth-containing quadruple therapy or concomitant therapy:
+1. In regions where >15% to 20% of H pylori strains are resistant to clarithromycin, the preferred regimen is bismuth-containing quadruple therapy or concomitant therapy:

-2) The concomitant therapy includes 14-day treatment with a PPI, clarithromycin 500 mg, metronidazole 500 mg, and amoxycillin 1 g, all bid.
+2) Concomitant therapy includes 14-day treatment with a PPI, clarithromycin 500 mg, metronidazole 500 mg, and amoxycillin 1 g, all bid.

-2. In regions where H pylori strains resistant to clarithromycin are rare, clarithromycin can still be used as a first-line agent within the conventional triple therapy: 14-day treatment with a PPI (dosage as above) + clarithromycin 500 mg bid + either amoxicillin 1 g bid or metronidazole 500 mg bid.
-Increasing the duration of the triple therapy increases eradication rates: 7-day regimens should not be used, while the 14-day regimens are more effective than the 10-day regimens.
+2. In regions where H pylori strains resistant to clarithromycin are rare (ie, <15%) or regions with proven high local eradication rates (> 85%) of clarithromycin-based triple therapies, clarithromycin can still be used as a first-line agent within the conventional triple therapy: 14-day treatment with a PPI (dosage as above) + clarithromycin 500 mg bid + either amoxicillin 1 g bid or metronidazole 500 mg bid.
+Increasing the duration of triple therapy increases eradication rates: 7-day regimens should not be used, while 14-day regimens are more effective than 10-day regimens.
 Therefore, the recommended duration of triple therapy is 14 days.Evidence 4Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to some heterogeneity and unclear risk of bias.
 Yuan Y, Ford AC, Khan KJ, et al. Optimum duration of regimens for Helicobacter pylori eradication.
 Cochrane Database Syst Rev. 2013 Dec 11;(12):CD008337. doi: 10.1002/14651858.CD008337.pub2.
 Review.
 PubMed PMID: 24338763.

-3. The patients should be tested to prove eradication at least 1 month after the completion of the antibiotic therapy.
+3. Patients should be tested to prove eradication at least 1 month after completion of antibiotic therapy:

 1) Patients with duodenal ulcers should be tested with noninvasive methods.
 There is no need to repeat endoscopy for these patients unless severe symptoms persist or reoccur.
-Similarly, there is no need for PPI treatment after the 14-day eradication regimen unless severe symptoms persist or reoccur.
+Similarly, there is no need for PPI treatment after the 14-day eradication regimen unless severe symptoms persist or reoccur or unless there is still a clear indication for PPI gastroprotective treatment (see below) despite H pylori eradication.

-2) Patients with gastric ulcers at endoscopy require PPI treatment (standard doses once daily; see above) for 1 to 2 months and should have repeat endoscopy to confirm complete healing of the ulcers at the end of the treatment.
-During the repeat endoscopy, biopsies from nonulcerated mucosa can be obtained to test for H pylori infection, and if the ulcers have not healed completely, additional mucosal samples should be obtained from the base and edges of the ulcers (to exclude malignancy) and repeat endoscopy scheduled after a repeat course of PPI treatment.
+2) Patients with gastric ulcers at endoscopy require PPI treatment (standard doses once daily; see above) for 1 to 2 months and should have repeat endoscopy to confirm complete healing of ulcers at the end of treatment.
+During repeat endoscopy biopsies from nonulcerated mucosa can be obtained to test for H pylori infection (with the caveat that sensitivity is reduced if PPIs had been taken in the 2 weeks prior to endoscopy; see above), and if the ulcers have not healed completely, additional mucosal samples should be obtained from the base and edges of ulcers (to exclude malignancy) and repeat endoscopy scheduled after a repeat course of PPI treatment.

 4. Second-line empiric regimens in case of eradication failure:

-2) Failure of clarithromycin-containing regimens: Use the bismuth-containing quadruple therapy or the levofloxacin-containing regimen (see above).
+2) Failure of clarithromycin-containing regimens: Use bismuth-containing quadruple therapy or levofloxacin-containing regimen (see above).

-Patients with second-line treatment failure must be treated according to the actual antibiotic resistance of the H pylori strain.
+Patients with second-line treatment failure must be treated according to the actual antibiotic resistance of the H pylori strain as determined by culture and sensitivity assessment.

 5. Bleeding peptic ulcer: Extended treatment with a PPI aimed at achieving an increased speed and rate of ulcer healing.